Clothing brands use these inhumane manufacturing methods to cheaply produce low-quality and disposable clothing for high-street stores.

 Workers won't resist for fear of their contracts being terminated.
 Many young women work in garments factories, being sexually abused, and forced to abort their pregnancy.

-Many large international fashion brands and retailers spend billions to audit their factories on corporate social responsibility.
+Many international fashion brands and retailers spend billions to audit their factories on corporate social responsibility.
 But many shocking issues and unseen problems remain as audits are conducted by people with no intimate knowledge of the factories.

 The impact of clothing production on the planet is disastrous.
 But many fashion brands don't support environmental protection and animal rights as much as they should.